simonw/llm/docs/other-models.md

 ```bash
 llm install llm-gpt4all
 ```
-Run `llm models list` to see the expanded list of available models.
+Run `llm models` to see the expanded list of available models.

 To run a prompt through one of the models from GPT4All specify it using `-m/--model`:
 ```bash